 Smart bulbs last a long time, so your bulb may not need to be replaced.
 Instead, try resetting your smart light.
 That should clear up the firmware bugs behind most Ohmaxx problems.

-- Turn the Dogain smart light on then off five times then leave it on.
+- Turn the Ohmaxx smart light on then off five times then leave it on.

 - Wait a few seconds for the bulb to pulse rapidly.
 If it doesn’t, try the previous step again

-- Re-add the bulb in the Dogain smartphone app.
+- Re-add the bulb in the Ohmaxx smartphone app.

-With your flickering fixed, you shouldn’t have many more issues with your Dogain smart lights.
-Now might be a good to setup Alexa schedules for your Dogain lights.
+With your flickering fixed, you shouldn’t have many more issues with your Ohmaxx smart lights.
+Now might be a good to setup Alexa schedules for your Ohmaxx lights.